-Tethering is one of the most beneficial feature in the smartphones which let’s you share the internet access on your device with a PC or other smartphone or tablet.
+Tethering is one of the most beneficial features in the smartphones which lets you share the internet access on your device with a PC or other smartphone or tablet.
 You can use this feature either using a wired connection such as in USB tethering where you need to plug in your smartphone with internet access to a PC to share the data connection while the other method and the most popularly used method is wireless tethering where you can share data connection of your device with other devices via a WiFi connection.
 In both the cases, the smartphone acts as the modem to share data but what if you want to use your PC’s internet connection on your smartphone when there is no WiFi modem with you?

 Nowadays most of the public places and offices had cut-off WiFi modems to safeguard their data from hackers and other intrusions.
 Moreover, sometimes we come across situations where our WiFi antenna blew off or we have a wired broadband connection which servers only via LAN cables.
 In these situations, we have to rely on 3G connection on our smartphones which won’t be as fast and stable as a WiFi connection which make your browsing experience hectic.
 However, we have a technique where you can share the internet connection of your PC on your smartphone which is the exact opposite to traditional tethering, hence the name Reverse Tethering.

-Some of you might already gave this concept a try but was not unsuccessful and for some of you it’s entirely new, so today we are going to show you manual technique to use internet connection of your PC on your smartphone using USB reverse tethering technique.
+Some of you might already gave this concept a try but was not unsuccessful and for some of you it’s entirely new, so today we are going to show you a manual technique to use the internet connection of your PC on your smartphone using USB reverse tethering technique.
 The manual process may be a bit unfriendly to new users, but it’s fairly simple and consistent than any reverse tethering app.
 So if you’re ready, here we go on some interesting guide:

 - Your device’s USB drivers installed on your PC.

 - A working internet connection on your PC.

 - USB Debugging enabled on your smartphone → Click here